 Identify the Difference Between Anime and Cartoons

 On the surface, cartoons and anime appear quite similar.
-In fact, anime is a type of cartoon originating in Japan, which is characterized by a distinct style, culture, and history.
-The term anime comes from the abbreviation of Animation, and in Japanese is used to describe all animations from anywhere in the world, while the rest of the world uses it to refer specifically to Japanese animations.
+In fact, anime is a type of cartoon.
+Anime originated in Japan, and is characterized by a distinct style, culture, and history.
+The term Anime comes from the abbreviation of Animation, and in Japanese is used to describe all animations from anywhere in the world, while the rest of the world uses it to refer specifically to Japanese animation.
 The style has evolved and flourished in the past century.

-If you grew up watching morning cartoons like Pokemon or Dragon Ball Z, you've already been exposed to anime.
-Some anime has made its way into mainstream Western culture, known by many in the US and beyond (who hasn't heard of Pokemon?).
+If you grew up watching morning cartoons like Pokémon, Sailor Moon or Dragon Ball Z, you've already been exposed to Anime.
+Some Anime has made its way into mainstream Western culture, known by many in the US and beyond (who hasn't heard of Pokémon?).

 Anime has evolved to include many different styles and variations, but some general characteristics that define a large portion of anime include: